Harrison Bader Player Props: Yankees vs. Padres

 Harrison Bader At The Plate

-- Bader has two triples, five home runs and three walks while hitting .263.
+- Bader is batting .250 with two triples, five home runs and three walks.

-- Bader has reached base via a hit in 14 games this year (of 21 played), and had multiple hits in four of those games.
+- Bader has picked up a hit in 14 of 22 games this year, with multiple hits four times.

-- Bader has driven in a run in nine games this year (42.9%), including six games with more than one RBI (28.6%).
-He has also driven in three or more of his team's runs in two contests.
+- Bader has driven in a run in nine games this year (40.9%), including six games with more than one RBI (27.3%).
+He has also driven home three or more of his team's runs in two contests.

-- In nine of 21 games this year, he has scored, including multiple runs once.
+- In nine of 22 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.